Joseph82/PinnedRecyclerView-Android/README.md

 # PinnedList Android library
-This library allows you to create a list of items that are pinned by a floating label (text or image).
+This library allows you to create a list of items that are pinned by a floating label (text or image) on the left of the list .

 ## PinnedList in action